CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### Install NPM dependencies

-Still in your `assemblyline-ui-frontend` directory, run the following command to install all of the frontend's dependencies.
+Still in your `assemblyline-ui-frontend` directory, run the following command to install all the frontend's dependencies.

 ``` bash title="~/git/assemblyline-ui-frontend"
 # install all dependencies